 Everything in ecommerce rides on customer experience these days, especially customer retention.
 80% of consumers think the online experience a company delivers is just as important at the products it creates.

 Whether onsite or off, CX has become a key competitive differentiator because it defines relationships between the people and brands.
-Apparel, beauty and accessories brands in particular have taken personalized CX to the extreme.
+Apparel, beauty and accessories brands in particular have taken personalized CX to the extreme, making the .

 A customer journey that engages a visitor and then nurtures the relationship is making an emotional connection, the thing that influences what we buy more than anything.